aminophen/plautopatch/README.md

 All packages are meant for use with pLaTeX/upLaTeX.
 Short information:

-- pldocverb.sty:
-    Patch for doc.sty (latex) to improve
-    compatibility with `\verb` redefinition in pLaTeX.
-- plextcolortbl.sty:
-    Patch for colortbl.sty (by David Carlisle) to improve compatibility with plext.sty in pLaTeX.
 - plarydshln.sty:
     Patch for arydshln.sty (by Hiroshi Nakashima) to improve compatibility with pLaTeX kernel.